John-Hatton/OpenGL-IMGui-Docking-CMake-Template/README.md

 ## Getting started

 1. Create a new repo by clicking `Use this template` up to the right!
-2. Download some [GLFW pre-compiled binaries](https://www.glfw.org/download) and put the `libglfw3.a` file in `libs/glfw/`.
+2. Download some [GLFW pre-compiled binaries](https://www.glfw.org/download) and put the `libglfw3.a or libglfw3.lib` file in `libs/glfw/`.
 3. Compile with CMake and then run it!
 Piece of cake!

 ## Remarks

 * Uses [imgui version 1.83](https://github.com/ocornut/imgui/releases/tag/v1.83)
+* Works with Visual Studio CMake tools, Version 17 (VS 2022), and CLion
-* Has only been tested on MingW64 compiler for Windows (so it may require some fixing for it to work for gcc or clang)
+* Has been tested on MingW64 compiler for Windows (so it may require some fixing for it to work for gcc or clang)